You've Never Heard The ‘Will & Grace’ Theme Tune Like This Before

-If you’ve ever wondered what the lyrics to the “Will & Grace” theme song may sound like, then this video could some answer your questions.
+If you’ve ever wondered what the lyrics to the “Will & Grace” theme song may sound like, this video could answer some of your questions.
 Kind of.

-The NBC sitcom’s stars teased its upcoming revival by joining “Tonight Show” host Jimmy Fallon on Friday to sing along to the catchy tune.
+The NBC sitcom’s stars teased the show’s upcoming revival by joining “Tonight Show” host Jimmy Fallon on Friday to sing along to the catchy tune.

 And according to Fallon, it’s the first time it’s ever happened.